-SPCM 501 - Advanced Interpersonal Communications Credits: 3
+SPCM 501 - Advanced Interpersonal Communication (COM) Credits: 3

-Advanced study of contemporary issues that have significant impact on interpersonal relationships (e.g., abusive communications, alternative lifestyles, virtual relationships).
-Students develop an understanding of the current communication research and social practices related to these issues.
-Prerequisites: SPCM 201.
+Advanced study of contemporary issues that have significant impact on interpersonal relationships.
+Students develop an understanding of the current communication research, theory, and social practices associated with these relational issues.

 SPCM 510 - Organizational Communication Credits: 3